hatchet-dev/hatchet-workflows/README.md

 ### Writing a Workflow

-By default, Hatchet searches for workflows in the `.hatchet` folder located at `./.hatchet` relative to the directory you run your application in.
+By default, Hatchet searches for workflows in the `.hatchet` folder relative to the directory you run your application in.
 However, you can configure this using `worker.WithWorkflowFiles` and the exported `fileutils` package (`fileutils.ReadAllValidFilesInDir`).

 There are two main sections of a workflow file: